liamdebeasi/contrast/README.md

 ## Contributing

-My day job involves building [Ionic Framework](http://github.com/ionic-team/ionic-framework), so I will fix bugs, add new features, and respond to questions as time allows.
+I will fix bugs, add new features, and respond to questions as time allows.
 If you see a bug, please feel free to submit a pull request!

 ## Acknowledgments